yutaasakura96/vue-ts-trello-clone/README.md

 ## 🔑 Key Files:

-    •	📂 App.vue: The main task board interface with draggable lists.
+- 📂 **App.vue**: The main task board interface with draggable lists.
-    •	💬 ModalDialogue.vue: Handles task addition, editing, and deletion with a modal pop-up.
+- 💬 **ModalDialogue.vue**: Handles task addition, editing, and deletion with a modal pop-up.
-    •	🗃️ ListModalDialogue.vue: Allows adding lists, list color customization, and color reset.
+- 🗃️ **ListModalDialogue.vue**: Allows adding lists, list color customization, and color reset.
-    •	📑 TaskCard.vue: Component for displaying each task, including priority and due date.
+- 📑 **TaskCard.vue**: Component for displaying each task, including priority and due date.
-    •	📝 ListCard.vue: Component for displaying each list and task count.
+- 📝 **ListCard.vue**: Component for displaying each list and task count.
-    •	➕ AddListCard.vue: Component for adding new lists.
+- ➕ **AddListCard.vue**: Component for adding new lists.
-    •	📐 types.ts: Defines TypeScript interfaces for Card and List types.
+- 📐 **types.ts**: Defines TypeScript interfaces for Card and List types.
-    •	🛠️ useListModal.ts: Composable for managing list modal functions.
+- 🛠️ **useListModal.ts**: Composable for managing list modal functions.
-    •	🔄 useLists.ts: Composable for managing list data and operations.
+- 🔄 **useLists.ts**: Composable for managing list data and operations.
-    •	💡 useModal.ts: Composable for handling modals and form validation logic.
+- 💡 **useModal.ts**: Composable for handling modals and form validation logic.
-    •	🚀 main.ts: Entry point for the Vue app.
+- 🚀 **main.ts**: Entry point for the Vue app.
-    •	📜 README.md: Contains all key information about the project.
+- 📜 **README.md**: Contains all key information about the project.
 ## 📄 License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you like!